tamato/achaea_mudlet/cthul/ritual.md

 ' That are done in your honour, to pave my path of Ascension to the Choas Court.
 ' *forcefully Hear me and acknowledge me!

-emote falls to the ground, grunts in pain while grabbing $me_his head. emote (the smell of burning flesh emmantes from )'s head emote removes $me_his hands revealing second degree burns above $me_his face.
+emote falls to his knees, grunts in pain while grabbing $me_his head. emote (the smell of burning flesh emmantes from )'s head emote removes $me_his hands revealing second degree burns above $me_his face.